Tag Archives: Molly Ringwald

 Samantha already pines for the handsome senior Jake (Michael Schoeffling), but worries that her dorkiness and lack of sexual experience will be a turnoff for the popular boy.

-Meanwhile, Samantha must constantly rebuff the affections of nerdy Ted (Anthony Michael Hall), the only boy in the school who seems to take an interest in her.
+Meanwhile, Samantha must constantly rebuff the affections of nerdy Ted (Anthony Michael Hall), the only boy in the school who seems interested in her.

-Ringwald carries the film with ease made more impressive since this was one of her first film roles.
-She infuses Samantha with a blend of confidence but also insecurity and worry so that most American teenage girls could see themselves in her.
+Ringwald carries the film with ease, which is all the more impressive since this was one of her first film roles.
+She infuses Samantha with a blend of confidence, insecurity, and worry, so that most American teenage girls could see themselves in her.

 Most can relate to that.

-A wonderful and tender moment between Samantha and her father, Jim, played brilliantly by Paul Dooley nearly moved me to tears.
-His wisdom and kindness as Samantha emotionally reveals her love for Jake to her dad is warm and solid epitomizing what a dad should be to his daughter.
+A wonderful and tender moment between Samantha and her father, Jim, played brilliantly by Paul Dooley, nearly moved me to tears.
+His wisdom and kindness, as Samantha emotionally reveals her love for Jake to her dad, are warm and solid, epitomizing what a dad should be to his daughter.

-A tepid series of misunderstandings occur between Samantha and Jake, who ironically has noticed her and shares the attraction.
-She freezes when face to face with him, and flees, so he naturally assumes she is a bitch and has no interest in him.
+A series of tepid misunderstandings occurs between Samantha and Jake, who, ironically, has noticed her and shares her attraction.
+She freezes when face-to-face with him and flees, so he naturally assumes she is a bitch and has no interest in him.

-It takes so long for the lovebirds to connect that more possibilities and scenes are left unexplored.
-The film ends as soon as they reveal their feelings so there isn’t enough for the audience to celebrate.
+It takes so long for the lovebirds to connect that many possibilities and scenes go unexplored.
+The film ends as soon as they reveal their feelings, leaving the audience with little to celebrate.

-We also know almostĀ nothingĀ about Jake.
-He is a rich kid whose parents are vacationing in Europe but what makes him tick?
-He could have any girl in high school and dates the pretty blonde girl but what makes him so drawn to Samantha?
+We also know almost nothing about Jake.
+He is a rich kid whose parents are vacationing in Europe, but what makes him tick?
+He could have any girl in high school and date the pretty blonde girl, but what makes him so drawn to Samantha?

-Worse yet, the inclusion of a foreign exchange Asian student named Long Duk Dong is riddled with cliches and stereotypes only played for laughs.
+Worse yet, the inclusion of a foreign exchange Asian student named Long Duk Dong (Gedde Watanabe) is riddled with cliches and stereotypes only played for laughs.

 These characters are caricatures.